This information will help you get ready for your colonoscopy using a Sutab bowel prep kit. Your doctor will give you a prescription for the kit.

 Things to remember

-• Take only the medications you were told to take the morning of your colonoscopy.
-Take them with a few sips of water no later than 2 hours before you arrive.
-You can continue to drink clear liquids until 4 hours before your scheduled arrival time.
-Do not eat anything until after your procedure.
+- Take only the medicines you were told to take the morning of your colonoscopy.
+Take them with a few sips of water no later than 2 hours before you arrive at the hospital.

 What to bring